Cookies at Aiden

 The data pyramid

-Guided selling as a gold mine for zero-party data
+Why guided selling is a gold mine for zero-party data

 Guided selling offers customers a short cut to their perfect product.
 So no more digging through hundreds of products, but a simple selection guide with some easy questions about your use and situation: